Lyle Lovett (album)

 Nanci Griffith had recorded Lovett's "If I Were the Man You Wanted" as "If I Were the Woman You Wanted" for her 1984 album, Once in a Very Blue Moon.
-He appears on that album as a vocalist and also can be seen in the picture on the cover of her subsequent album Last of the True Believers (1986).
+He appears on that album as a vocalist and can also be seen in the picture on the cover of her subsequent album Last of the True Believers (1986).

-Chart performance

-Lovett's debut reached number 14 on Billboard's chart for Top Country Albums.

 Critical reception

-Lyle Lovett was ranked No. 91 in Rolling Stone's 100 Best Albums of the 1980s, and both Velvet and the Italian magazine Il Mucchio Selvaggio also cited it as one of the top 100 albums of the decade.
+Lyle Lovett was ranked No. 91 in Rolling Stone's 100 Best Albums of the 1980s, and both Velvet and the Italian magazine Il Mucchio Selvaggio also listed it as one of the top 100 albums of the decade.
 Allmusic compares the album to Steve Earle's Guitar Town, calling it, "one of the most promising and exciting debut albums to come out of Nashville in the 1980s."
 Robert Christgau described Lovett's debut as: "Writes like Guy Clark, only plainer, sings like Jesse Winchester only countrier."

 Track listing

 All songs by Lyle Lovett, except "This Old Porch" by Lyle Lovett and Robert Earl Keen.